 Scratch helps young people learn to think creatively, reason systematically, and work collaboratively – essential skills for life in the 21st century.

 Scratch teaches computational thinking and problem-solving using a powerful yet simple-to-use building block approach to app creation.

 Scratch is a fun and interesting way to introduce software development to students.
 Using Scratch, students gain a better understanding of a career in IT and can make more informed CAO choices.

-Our free resources for primary teachers consist of a pack containing 10 step-by-step, 45 minute lesson plans.
+Our free resources for primary teachers consist of a digital pack containing 10 step-by-step, 45 minute lesson plans.
 To request your free classroom pack follow this link to register.